levendlee/levendlee.github.io/index.md

 Software Engineer in Bellevue.
 C++ and Python programmer.
 Interested in machine learning, compiler, and architecture.

 From Beijing.
-Lived in Ann Arbor, Chicago, NYC, Seattle.
-Love cooking, traveling, and all the litte things in life.
+Lived in Ann Arbor, Chicago, NYC, and, Seattle.
+Love cooking, traveling, and all the little things in life.

 ## Professional
 [LinkedIn](https://www.linkedin.com/in/shikaili/) | [GitHub](https://github.com/levendlee) | [WordPress](https://levendlee.wordpress.com) | [LeetCode](https://leetcode.com/levendlee)